 Gratitude is my Foundation for work.
 I TRY to begin my day in a state of gratefulness thanking my creator for all the wonders and challenges of my life.
-Usually as I am meditating my mind will wander into one area and an image of that feeling or scene will pop into my head.
+Usually, as I am meditating my mind will wander into one area and an image of that feeling or scene will pop into my head.
 I will do a quick sketch and take it to the studio.
 Translating the feeling into the emotion I am trying to capture with a figure is my challenge.
 Sometimes that figure will be a woman, sometimes a horse, sometimes a child.

 Your work features several genres from horses and animals to figures.
 What was it about these genres in particular that drew you to them?

 I wish I had some extraordinarily intellectual line about this but I do not.
 I can only say, I have been sketching the female form my whole life.
 (It is what I did instead of listening in my higher math classes.)
 I am addicted to the line of the female form.
-I stay in awe of the power of the our bodies and the beauty.
-To me the females of every species have this strength that is masked by vulnerability.
+I stay in awe of the power of our bodies and the beauty.
+To me, the females of every species have this strength that is masked by vulnerability.
 I find this intriguing paradox lovely.
-The horse and the female form are the same thing for me.
+The horse and the female form are the same things for me.
 One can express our power and strength the other our vulnerability and nurturing way.
 I use both to capture these feelings.